- The Ministry

 - Career Opportunities

-Foreign Minister N. Kotzias statement following his meeting with the President of the Republic of Cyprus, N. Anastasiades (Nicosia, 27 March 2017)
+Foreign Minister N. Kotzias statement following his meeting with the UN Secretary-Generals Personal Envoy, Matthew Nimetz (Brussels, 17 July 2017)

 The Role of the Directorate General for International Development Cooperation (Hellenic Aid)

 The concept of international development co-operation is integrally linked to the adoption of co-ordinated action by the developed countries, in order to confront effectively with enormous global problems, such as poverty, hunger, contagious diseases and illiteracy, hitting mostly the developing world.
 Within this effort of the international community, the contribution of civil society is deemed as of extreme important.

 Civil society consists of -although not limited to- non governmental organizations (NGOs), charities, local or municipal organizations of citizens, religious communities, youth movements etc.